davidkorea/AWS/SAA/23_APIGateway_Transcoder_Kinesis.md

   - it can't directly output it to redshift you have to output it to S3 and then go basically import the data into redshift
 - or it could be going on to elastic search cluster etc.

+- the key thing to remember the difference between Kinesis firehose and Kinesis streams
+  - Kinesis streams has shards and your data has persistence by default.
+It's stored for 24 hours so this has all kinds of streams
+  - whereas Kinesis firehose.
+There's no data persistence you need to do something with that data as soon as it comes in to firehose

 ![](https://i.loli.net/2019/07/17/5d2e809c0b35594076.png)

 ### 3.2.4 Kinesis Data Analytics